ogun0027/ogun0027.github.io/_readme.txt

     </div>

 The second challenge I had was the usage of a toggler for mobile view.
-The toggler appeared but it would not drop down the menu and I could not figure out why.
+The toggler was displayed but it would not drop down the menu and I could not figure out why.
 Unfortunately, I was unable to overcome this.

 Please find the code below: